BenLyakhov/PartProductWebsite/README.md

 ### Task E - Sample Inventory
 Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.

--> done.
-I took a screenshot of the sample inventory labeled "Task E sample inventory"
+In BootStrapData.java, I added/changed the following:
+1. line 32, added private final inhousePartRepository
+2. line 35, added InhousePartRepository inhousePartRepository as one of the parameters of the BootStrap function
+3. line 39, added the variable this.InhousePartRepository=inhousePartRepository
+4. lines 46 to 54, changed the outsourced part from "out test" to "turkey broadhead"
+5. lines 61 to 102, added 6 inhouse parts and saved them to the inhouse part repository.
+6. lines 104 to 113, added the 5 products to the product repository.

 ### Task F - Add "Buy Now Button"
 Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters: